Models of Software Development Life Cycle

 The advantages of the agile model are as follows –

-• This model is realistic approach to software development.
+• This model is a realistic approach to software development.

 • This model provides flexibility to developers.